Rocco Zikarsky: Professional career

-Brisbane Bullets (2023–2025)

 On 7 July 2023, Zikarsky signed with the Brisbane Bullets of the National Basketball League (NBL) as part of the NBL's Next Stars program.
 At 16 years old, he became the youngest player in the program's history.
 On 7 January 2024, he had six points and four blocks in 10 and-a-half minutes against the Sydney Kings.
 He played in 27 of the Bullets' 28 games in the 2023–24 season, averaging 3.2 points, 2.1 rebounds and one block on 59.7% shooting in seven minutes per game.

 Zikarsky returned to the Bullets for the 2024–25 NBL season, entering his second season as one of the top prospects for the 2025 NBA draft.
 In the Bullets' season opener, Zikarsky played six minutes, scored four points and grabbed three rebounds.
 He struggled to break into the starting lineup ahead of fellow centre Tyrell Harrison.
 On 29 November 2024, he made his first NBL start with Harrison out with illness, recording thirteen points, eight rebounds and three blocks in a 117–89 loss to the Perth Wildcats.

-Minnesota Timberwolves (2025–present)

-Zikarsky nominated for the 2025 NBA draft on 30 April 2025 and later attended the NBA draft combine.
+Zikarsky declared his eligibility for the 2025 NBA draft on 30 April 2025 and later attended the NBA draft combine.
 He was selected with the 45th overall pick by the Chicago Bulls.
 His draft rights were then immediately traded to the Minnesota Timberwolves.
 On July 9, 2025, he signed a two-way contract with the Timberwolves.
 In his pre-season debut against the Denver Nuggets, he recorded 9 points, 8 rebounds and 1 steal in 13 minutes of play.
+On February 22, 2026, Zikarsky made his official NBA debut against the Philadelphia 76ers, where he logged in one rebound in four minutes of gameplay in a 135-108 loss to the 76ers.